 The Rotterdam artist Han Goan Lim (1950) studied at the Willem de Kooning Academy.
-He started as a sculptor and made various light artworks.
-He always works in relation to the environment and also works as a consultant in the field of art commissions in the public space for various municipalities.
-As an avid networker, he is lobbying in Rotterdam for his Artpark initiative, a hub for artists, architects and designers on the periphery of the city.
-There are several works by Goan Lim in the public space of Rotterdam.
+He started out as a sculptor and made various light artworks.
+He always works in relation to the environment and is also an advisor in the field of art commissions in the public space for various municipalities.
+An avid networker, he lobbies in Rotterdam for his Artpark initiative, a hub for artists, architects and designers on the periphery of the city.
+Several works by Goan Lim can be found in the public space of Rotterdam.
 His work is also included in the collection of Museum Boijmans Van Beuningen.